 Most modern DAW software utilizes multichannel recording, and each channel can be assigned a specific input.

 In order to know the exact procedure for your specific software, you’ll need to review your software’s manual, but in most cases, you can assign a specific USB audio input through the channel strip controls of each channel in your software’s virtual audi mixer.

 Some physical mixing consoles and audio interfaces also feature the ability to connect multiple USB mics.

 The limitation to doing this is really only restricted by the number of available USB ports on the audio mixer or interface, but once connected, your multiple USB microphones should all lead to a single output that can then be connected to your computer for recording.

-3. What Equipment and Software to Use with 2 or More XLR Inputs
+3. How to Connect 2 or More XLR Microphones

 When recording using an XLR cable, you’ll likely want to connect each mic to either an audio interface (like the Focusrite Scarlett 2i2) or an audio mixer.

 Computers don’t often incorporate any type of XLR input by default, although some dedicated sound cards have this feature.
 Essentially, the interface or audio mixer acts as a terminal that takes all of its incoming connections and brings them together into one output.

 Many such devices come with dedicated software for controlling various aspects of the user experience, so you may have additional options for splitting connections inside of this software.